MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 *\\reddog\Builds\branches\git_compute_iaas_vmagent_master\2.7.41491.1005\retail-amd64\exports\IaaSVmAgentInstaller*

-Also, reset the *Sysprep.exe* state of the VM first.
+Also, reset the Sysprep state of the VM first.
 This consists of [modifying a few registry keys](https://www.wintips.org/fix-sysprep-fatal-error-dwret-31-machine-invalid-state-couldnt-update-recorded-state/).

 ### Agent is stuck in the "Starting" process